ywateba/microservices-at-scale-aws-kubernetes/README.md

 # Microservice  on Kubernetes

 This project showcases an api and database stack  deployed on a kubernetes cluster.
-The database is deployed with a helm chart
+The database is deployed with a helm chart.
+This projects assumes you have secrets on aws secret manager.

 ## Project structure
   - analytics : API source code folder